erikdonohoo/comforter/README.md

 * [x] handle uploading lcov and zipped html coverage
 * [x] npm tool for sending lcov and zipped html after tests run
-* [ ] connect to gitlab api and update commit statuses through process
+* [x] connect to gitlab api and update commit statuses through process
 * [ ] save unzipped html coverage to folder for a repo on branch basis
-* [ ] add endpoints and collection in mongo for branch coverage
+* [x] add endpoints and collection in mongo for branch coverage
+* [ ] delete uploaded zip/lcov after processing